-Generating an individual URL QR code for each of your online resources is a complete waste of time.
-To solve this problem, you can generate your URL QR code in bulk.
+Generating an individual URL QR code for each online resource is a complete waste of time.
+You can generate your URL QR code in bulk to solve this problem.

 The bulk URL QR code will be downloaded and saved in a .zip file containing the unique codes for each URL.

 (You can also download the bulk URL QR code template and make sure to save it as a CSV file.)